Chymyst/chymyst-core/docs/chymyst03.md

 For debugging purposes, molecules in `JoinRun` can have names.
 These names have no effect on any concurrent computations.
 For instance, the runtime engine will not check that each molecule is assigned a name, or that the names for different molecule sorts are different.
-Molecule names are used only for debugging: they are printed when logging reactions and join definitions.
+Molecule names are used only for debugging: they are printed when logging reactions and reaction sites.

 There are two ways of assigning a name to a molecule:
 - specify the name explicitly, by using a class constructor;